WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Shoulder of Mount Linnaeus, Abajo Mountains, Utah, September 7, 2005.

-There are a number of subspecies of Monardella odoratissima found through many of the western states; our species was classified as Monardella odoratissima subspecies glauca but is now classified Monardella glauca by The Synthesis of the North American Flora.
+There are a number of subspecies of Monardella odoratissima found through many of the western states; our species is classified as Monardella odoratissima subspecies glauca.

 "Monardella" means "little Monarda"; Monarda is another genus of the Mint Family.
 "Glauca" is Greek for "blue-gray".